torchbox/migration-lite-streamfield/README.md

 **No**.
 You can still access and modify field data in data migrations.
 You just need to use `fieldname.raw_data` to access it.
 If you want to see some examples, take a look at the [testapp migrations](https://github.com/torchbox/migration-lite-streamfield/tree/main/tests/testapp/migrations) for this package.

-### Q: Will switching to `mlstreamfield` shrink my existing migration files?
+### Q: Will switching to `mlstreamfield` solve my project's existing speed issues?

 **No**.
 Your historic migrations are completely unaffected.
-Switching to `mlstreamfield` will prevent things getting any worse, but it can't solve historic migrationproblems.
-That can only really be acheived through [migration squashing](https://medium.com/@SmoQ/django-squashing-database-migrations-4906e4beeb66).
+Switching to `mlstreamfield` will prevent things getting any worse, but it can't solve historic migration problems.
+That can only be achieved through [migration squashing](https://medium.com/@SmoQ/django-squashing-database-migrations-4906e4beeb66), which you'll need to manage yourself.

 The _earlier_ in a project you adopt `mlstreamfield`, the more you'll profit.